Braves’ Ozzie Albies Signs Shockingly Team-Friendly Contract

 “Frankly, this seems like the type of deal that an agent would strongly advise his client not to take,” MLB Trade Rumors said.
 However, that site and others noted that Albies did not receive a large bonus when he signed as an amateur, and likely jumped at his first opportunity for a significant payday.

-Baseball America editor JJ Cooper said that a past Braves second baseman, Dan Uggla, who became a regular at age 26, made $75 million in his ten-year career, which is much more than Albies, who may very well be a better player, has agreed to earn.
+Baseball America editor JJ Cooper said that a past Braves second baseman, Dan Uggla, who became a regular at age 26, made $75 million in his 10-year career, which is much more than Albies, who may very well be a better player, has agreed to earn.

 While there has been some criticism of Albies’ agent in regards to the contract, other commentators have noted that the agents were likely listening to the wishes of their client.